A Guide to Annotation for Transparent Inquiry (ATI)1

 ATI Data Overview

 The ATI Data Overview, of approximately 1,000 words in length, serves as an introduction to the ATI Data Supplement.
-The core goal of the Data Overview is to describe a publication’s empirical base and to offer a holistic, synthetic, overarching discussion of how the data were produced and analyzed – to the degree such discussion cannot be accommodated in the main text.9 The Overview thus aids authors in achieving both production and analytic transparency.10
+The core goal of the Data Overview is to describe a publication’s empirical base and to offer a holistic, synthetic, overarching discussion of how the data were produced and analyzed – to the degree such discussion cannot be accommodated in the main text.9 The Overview thus aids authors in achieving both production and analytic transparency.10 When publications have a bibliography or list of references, this is also included in the overview.

 In discussing how the publication’s evidentiary base was produced, authors should detail the context of data collection and the procedures used to identify, access, collect, generate, capture, prepare, and select data for inclusion as evidence in the publication.
 Questions of the following type can be addressed: What is the overall field of information that is potentially relevant to the central research question?
 How did the author decide which information or evidence to consult, to analyze in detail, and to cite?11 What relevant data were not or could not be consulted and what is the potential effect on the analysis?
 What instruments and procedures were employed to collect data?
 If interviews, focus, groups, or oral histories were employed, what procedures were used to identify and access potential respondents; what terms of confidentiality and informed consent were employed; and what interview protocols, topic guides, and instructions were issued?
 Were data photographed, scanned, photocopied, recorded, or summarized in notes?
 How were data prepared for sharing?